nilsscarbro/Dotfiles/README.md

 # Dotfiles

-These files are my personal customization files for Linux environment.
+These are my personal customization files for Kali Linux environment.